biocompute-objects/BCO_Documentation/top-level.md

 ### 2.0.3 Digital signature "digital_signature"

 A string-type, read-only value generated and stored by a BCO database, protecting the object from internal or external alterations without proper validation.
-The string can be generated through the use of an MD5 SHA-256 or implementation specific hash function.
+The string can be generated through the use of an MD5 SHA-256 or another implementation of a specific hash function.

 ```json
 "digital_signature": "905d7fce3f3ac64c8ea86f058ca71658"
 ```

-This value should not be submitted during deposition but can be read during downloading or transferring validated BCOs.
-The BCO server can provide an API validating the signature versus BCO content, allowing users to validate the signature "offline" on their own.
-The server will also must provide a reference to the signature creation algorithm, facilitating for greater interoperability.

 ### Additional domains